 Programming and Setup

-Law enforcement is now more in tune than ever with radar detectors.
-As radar detectors get better and better, police officers are now equipped with radar detector detectors.
-They work the other way and alert police officers of the presence of your radar detector.
+Law enforcement departments are now more capable of combating radar detectors than ever before.
+As radar detectors get better and better, police officers are finding new ways to detect your radar detector.

 Remote Audio Adapter